4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 ### Support for macOS Requests

 The table below lists the MDM protocol request types that are available for Apple devices that run macOS.
-The interfaces of these requests to OS X are similar to the iOS interfaces described in the rest of this chapter.
+The interfaces of these requests to macOS are similar to the iOS interfaces described in the rest of this chapter.

 |Command|Min OS|User/Device|Comments|